rochabr/AzureMapsEnrichAndVisualize/README.md

 <a id="getkey"></a>

-### Creating the database
+### Create the database

-Follow the instructions [here](https://learn.microsoft.com/en-us/azure/azure-sql/database/single-database-create-quickstart?view=azuresql&tabs=azure-portal), to create an Azure SQL Database Server and a database, you can use any name you want to create your resources.
+Follow these [instructions](https://learn.microsoft.com/en-us/azure/azure-sql/database/single-database-create-quickstart?view=azuresql&tabs=azure-portal), to create an Azure SQL Database Server and a database, you can use any name you want to create your resources.
 In this tutorial we will call the database _azuremapsdb_.

-When all stabase resources have been provisioned, in the Azure Portal navigate to your database server and update the network configurations to allow public network access from selected networks, add your IP address in the firewall rules as an allowed inbound traffic rule for local testing and select the box at the end to allow Azure Services to access the resource.
-We will need this to allow access from our Azure Functions to the database.
+When all of the resources have been provisioned, in the Azure Portal navigate to your database server and update the network configurations to allow public network access from selected networks, add your IP address to the firewall rules as an allowed inbound traffic rule for local testing and select the box at the end to allow Azure Services to access the resource.
+We need this setting to allow access from our Azure Functions to our database.

 ![networking_config_db](https://user-images.githubusercontent.com/1051195/214764219-c2f837ca-ffc3-47b1-8fda-ea75bf184914.png)

-After that use the query editor to populate the database with the following commands:
+Next use the query editor to populate the database with the following commands:

 ```sql
 use azuremapsdb;